ten-protocol/ten-test/README.md

 └── utils                # The project utils root for utilities used by the tests
-     ├── docker          # Docker build and run files ├── github          # Azure VM github self hosted running build files ├── release         # Utilitiy scripts for making a new release of go-ten └── testnet         # Utilities for building and interacting with a local testnet
+     ├── docker          # Docker build and run files ├── github          # Azure VM github self hosted running build files └── release         # Utilitiy scripts for making a new release of go-ten
 ```

 The [.default.properties](./.default.properties) file contains properties for running the tests that are common to any